 Gill grew up in a house full of books and started writing when she was a child.

-She was born in Belfast, where her Indian parents were living temporarily while her father, who was in the merchant navy, was taking his captain’s exams at Ulster University.
+She was born in Belfast.
+Her Indian parents were living there temporarily.
+Nikita’s father, who was in the merchant navy, was taking his captain’s exams at Ulster University.

 “I was a naughty kid and didn’t do my homework.
 But that teacher obviously saw something in me.
 She encouraged my creative spark and I started writing stories.”